-- I. Students are expected to be courteous to staff (bothteaching and non-teaching) and other students. - II.
-Students are expected to arrive before the school gatecloses at 7:25 a.m. - III.
-97 % attendance is must to get the promotion to next class. - IV.
-Students are expected to respect the property of theschool, staff, and students. - V. Students are expected to arrive on time for classes equipped with books and the correct equipment to aidlearning. - VI.
-No student should interfere with the learning environment of others. - VII.
-Students are to enter the classroom only with the permission of the teacher. - VIII.
-Students are expected to complete all assigned tasks within the time frame allotted. - IX.
-Students are expected to have their diary every day as this is used for assignments and a communicative tool between teachers and parents. - X. Food may not be consumed outside of the specified time without permission from the teacher. - XI.
-Items that have the potential to harm other students maynot be carried to school. - XII.
-Students are not permitted to have gadgets (mobiles etc.) at school. - XIII.
-Students are expected to always behave in a fair and honorable manner.
+- I. Students are expected to be courteous to staff (both teaching and non-teaching) and other students - II.
+Students are expected to arrive before the school gate closes at 7:25 a.m. - III.
+97% attendance is must to get promoted to next class. - IV.
+Students are expected to respect the property of the school, staff and other students - V. Students are expected to arrive on time for classes equipped with books and the correct equipment to aid learning - VI.
+No student should interfere with the learning environment of others - VII.
+Students are expected to enter classroom only with the permission of the teacher - VIII.
+Students are expected to complete all assigned tasks within the time frame allotted - IX.
+Students are expected to have their diary everyday as this is used for assignments and a communicative tool between teachers and parents - X. Food may not be consumed outside of the specified time without permission from teacher.
+Chips, Juices, Fizzy drinks and other junk food is not allowed - XI.
+Items that have the potential to harm other students may not be carried to school - XII.
+Students are not permitted to have gadgets (mobiles etc.) at school - XIII.
+Students are expected to behave in a fair and honorable manner at all times